ihorsuniversalapps/iua-debug-tools/README.md

 ```
 ### Usage

-For show debug panel put next code in your `Activity` class in the `#onCreate()` method, for instance
+Put next code in your `Activity` class in the `#onCreate()` method, for instance
-(In the reality you should open it from button click listener or some another place).
+(In the reality you should open it from button click listener or some another trigger).

 ```java
 @Override